History of Rugby, Warwickshire

-Early history
+Ancient and Roman

 In the Early Iron Age the Rugby area was settled.
-Rugby's site on a plateau at about 400 feet above sea level, overlooking the River Avon made it an important strategic post overlooking the Avon, which was a natural barrier between the Dobunni and the Corieltauvi tribes.
+Rugby's site on a plateau at about 400 feet above sea level, overlooking the River Avon made it an important strategic post, which was a natural barrier between the Dobunni and the Corieltauvi tribes.
 Iron Age remains, probably lookout posts or forts, have been located on either side of the Avon.

 In Roman times, two major Roman roads were built very close to the site of modern-day Rugby: the Fosse Way and Watling Street.
 Twelve miles north of Rugby is High Cross (Roman name Venonae), where the two roads cross.

 Just outside modern day Rugby, remains have been found of a Roman town called Tripontium, on the original Watling Street which is now known as the A5.
 Historians believe that the settlement was a kind of ancient service station, providing stabling and accommodation to passing Roman armies and travellers.

+Medieval and Tudor

 The small settlement at Rugby was taken over by the Anglo-Saxons around 560 AD, and it was mentioned in the Domesday Book of 1086 as Rocheberie; there are several theories about the origin of the name, one is that it is derived from an old Celtic name Droche-brig meaning 'wild hilltop'.
 Another theory is that Rocheberie was a phonetic translation of the Old English name Hrocaberg meaning 'Hroca's hill fortification'; Hroca being an Anglo-Saxon man's name pronounced with a silent 'H', and berg being a name for a hill fortification, with the 'g' being pronounced as an 'ee' sound.
 By the 13th century the name of the town was commonly spelt as Rokeby (or Rookby) before gradually evolving into the modern form by the 18th century.